 Spring is officially here, my yogi brothers and sisters.
 And that means new life is everywhere.
 It’s the perfect time to spice up your yoga practice and return to that place where yoga is the highlight of your day.
 We have a few suggestions on how to breathe new life (literally) into your yoga practice.
-Read on and then get moving!!

 Bring a Friend

-Though yoga isn’t necessarily a social activity, finding a yoga buddy is a great way to add some fun to your practice.
+Finding a yoga buddy is a great way to add some fun to your practice.
 Whether you already have a friend interested in joining you, or you find someone who tends to go to the same weekly classes as you, your yoga pal can hold you accountable to show up on the mat several times each week and even enhance the bond you have with one another.
 Afterwards, grab a local brew or smoothie and discuss what you enjoyed, struggled with, or would like to try next time.

 An easy way to break the monotony of your yoga practice is to constantly set new goals, whether physically or mentally.
-If you’re finding yourself dragging, maybe it’s time to experiment with a pose that’s always frightened you (always honoring your body’s ability, of course).
+If you’re finding yourself dragging, maybe it’s time to experiment with a pose that’s always frightened you.
 One of the challenges of life is really to conquer our fears so why not bring that aspect to our mat?
 Take baby steps, but you may be surprised what your body can do once you set your mind to it.
 We are good at what we do a lot of, so practicing the goal pose once a day will not only begin to build your confidence, but it will enrich your overall yoga practice.
 Maybe your yoga goals are more breath and mind related.
 If so, spend time each day practicing breath techniques and meditation using guides, focal points, or just a good ol’ fashion sit and watch – sit in a crossed legged position and watch what thoughts enter your mind.

 Move your Mat